The current lifetime allowance is £1,073,100.

 You’ll get a statement from your pension provider telling you how much tax you owe if you go above your lifetime allowance.
 Your pension provider will deduct the tax before you start getting your pension.

-You still need to report the tax deducted by filling in a Self Assessment tax return - you’ll need form SA101 if you’re using paper forms.
+You’ll need to report the tax deducted by filling in a Self Assessment tax return - download and fill in form SA101 if you’re using paper forms.
 You’ll get information from your pension provider to help you do this.

-Tell your pension provider what kind of protection you have and your protection certificate number when you decide to take your pension.
+Tell your pension provider the type of protection and the protection reference number when you decide to take money from your pension pot.